apache/drill/_docs/sql-reference/sql-commands/079-select.md

 | ON join in FROM clause         | FROM table1 JOIN table2 ON table1.col1=table2.col1 |

-Cross-joins are not yet supported.
 You must specify a join condition when more than one table is listed in the FROM clause.

 Non-equijoins are supported if the join also contains an equality condition on the same two tables as part of a conjunction: